CSCI-49900-Fall-2020/Syllabus/README.md

 ## Goals

 There are two related goals for this class.
-The first is to assess the students’ mastery of the department’s stated learning goals.
-The second is to assess the department’s effectiveness in addressing these goals.
+The first is to assess the students' mastery of the department's stated learning goals.
+The second is to assess the department's effectiveness in addressing these goals.
 For a complete list of these goals, see the [learning goals for Hunter College Students](http://www.hunter.cuny.edu/csci/for-students/learning-goals-for-hunter-college-students).

 ## Attendance